 To secure its validator layer, Ping integrates Jito’s re-staking model, allowing validators to lock liquidity while earning additional rewards.
 This model supports economic security and enables slashing mechanisms for validators who misbehave or underperform.

-Governance, validator logic, and oracle coordination are managed through Cambria’s Node Consensus Network (NCN) and Proof of Authority (PoA) tooling.
+Governance, validator logic, and oracle coordination are managed through Cambrian’s Node Consensus Network (NCN) and Proof of Authority (PoA) tooling.
 NCN Operators deploy validator code, manage metadata oracles, and help drive protocol evolution on a dedicated L2 environment.

 What lives where